NexPlayer/Android-SDK/properties.md

 The maximum duration of prefetch buffer to pause filling the buffer.

 If the duration of content available in the filling prefetch buffer is greater than this value, filling of the buffer will be paused until the buffer status meets the condition of MIN\_BUFFER\_DURATION.

 > **Warning** Note that when setting `MAX_BUFFER_DURATION` to a specific value, the value chosen must be at least twice the value of `RE_BUFFERING_DURATION`.
-If a smaller value is chosen, the value of `MAX_BUFFER_DURATION` will automatically be increased to twice the value of RE_BUFFERING_DURATION.
+If a smaller value is chosen, the value of `MAX_BUFFER_DURATION` will automatically be increased to twice the value of `RE_BUFFERING_DURATION`.
 For example, if `RE_BUFFERING_DURATION=5000` ms and one tries to set `MAX_BUFFER_DURATION` to 7000 ms, `MAX_BUFFER_DURATION` will automatically be set to 10000 ms instead.

 **Type:** unsigned integer